ERICKA EVANS

 A career in Video Games is great for people who like telling stories or making things, like solving problems and like to be constantly learning.
 You need to be a good team player and a good communicator—you need to be able to listen to others and express your ideas in a clear way.
 Being a good communicator is super important- even if you are just making a game on your own, as you will still need to market your game and connect with the people in your game’s community.

 I’m proud that I have gotten to represent my company’s games at global gaming events and competitions.
-I’m also
+I’m also proud that the games we made have been played and appreciated by people all over the world.

 My door is always open, if anyone has questions.
 Sometimes my company is able to offer internships to college or university students, to help them get a bit of professional experience and build their professional network before they graduate.
 Video game developers are very supportive of one another.